Jimmy Bryan 150

 - McLaren M16C (Johnny Rutherford): New for McLaren Cars to be driven by Johnny Rutherford as the #7 Gulf entry in 1973.
 He used this car at the Indy 500 but may have used M16C/2 (or even M16C/4) at other races that season.
 Raced again by Rutherford in 1974 as the #3 car, winning the Indy 500, but he used another M16C at short track events that year.
 This car then became Rutherford's short-track car in 1975 and 1976.
 Sold to George Walther to be Salt Walther #33 backup car at Indy in 1977 but how it was used that season is unknown.
 Entered by Walther at the 1978 Indy 500 as the #34 for Graham McRae but he was bumped.
 Sold by Walther to Rick Carroll (Jensen Beach, FL) and restored.
 Sold by Carroll's estate in 1990 via Sotherby's Palm Springs Auction for $495,000 to Patrick S. Ryan (Montgomery, AL).
 Loaned by Ryan to the IMS Museum but also attended various concours events while owned by Ryan.
 Repainted by Paintergeek Paintworks (Indianapolis, IN) in May 2013.
 Sold by Ryan through RM Auctions at Monterey in August 2013 for $3,250,000 to web entrepreneur Bill Oesterle (Indianapolis, IN).

 - Eagle 70 (Larry Dickson): For 1972, Lindsey Hopkins added a 1970 Eagle to his already crowded stable for Wally Dallenbach to drive as the #10 entry.
 The origins of the Eagle are presently unknown but it could be the redundant ex-Gurney AAR car or the unwanted Gordy Johncock car.
 Dallenbach drove it in the opening races of the season but was bumped at the Indy 500.
 He then joined the STP team to replace the injured Art Pollard and Hopkins recruited Lee Kunzman to take over the #10 Eagle.
 A 1972 Eagle replaced the 1970 car at some point, but a photograph shows Kunzman drove the older car at Texas World Speedway in April 1973, so exactly where Kunzman raced this car instead of the new '72 Eagle is not clear, and photographs are needed to completely resolve this.
 Photographs indicate that this was the 1970 Eagle acquired by Patrick Santello (Syracuse, NY) for 1975.
 His mechanic Willie Davis fitted it with one of Richard Moser's DOHC Chevrolet V8 engines, but the car did not race until near the end of the season, when Larry Dickson raced the #65 City of Syracuse Spl at Phoenix in November 1975.
 Retained by Santello for the 1976 season as a backup to a newer 1972 Eagle, and raced by Dickson, Lee Kunzman and Jerry Karl.
-Subsequent history unknown but very likely to be the 1970 Eagle owned by Tom Hollfelder, which is reported to be chassis 806.
-He ran the Eagle in a VARA historic event Willow Springs in October 1995, where it wore number #48 and its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
+Subsequent history unknown but this is likely to be the car advertised by Ron Cameron (San Diego, CA) in March 1991, when it was identified as "VIN: AAR-805" and "USAC: R71-10".
+The car was then dark blue with a white stripe and fitted with a Chevrolet V8 engine.
+Its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
+A year later, it was for sale by G & G Motorsports Ltd (Indianapolis, IN) who described it as the car Gurney drove to third place in the 1970 Indy 500.
+It was next seen Tom Hollfelder drove it in a VARA historic event at Willow Springs in October 1995, where it was still dark blue with a white stripe but now wore number #48.
 Hollfelder also ran the car at Road America in 2009.
 Steve Zautke and Jacques Dresang have examined the car and observed Santello era paintwork showing through the more recent dark blue.
-It also has a Chevrolet small block engine, as it did when Santello owned it.
+It still has a Chevrolet small block engine, as it did when Santello owned it.

 - Eagle 74 [7417?]
 (Tom Bigelow): In 1976, the Leader Card team consisted of three Eagles, their original 1974 car (chassis 7417) which had been modified following Steve Krisiloff's accident at the Speedway in May 1975, their one remaining 1972 car and another 1974 car which had been bought from Patrick Racing.
 Tom Bigelow was the team's main driver but how he used the three cars during the season isn't yet clear.
 His intended #24 car at the Indy 500 was 7417 but he was bumped and qualified the 72 instead.
 The ex-Patrick car was the #23 team car for Snider at the Speedway and is presumably the #23 car driven by Mike Hiss in the Ontario 500, suggesting Bigelow stayed with 7417.